anilsandra/is-it-Prime/README.md

 # is-it-Prime

-# Project Title
+#Project Title

 Is it Prime?

-Need to know whether a number given is Prime or Not? just enter your number and this app will tell you whether its prime or not!!
+Need to know whether a number given is Prime or Not?
+Just enter your number and this app will tell you whether its prime or not!!

 ### Prerequisites